Sustainability & our printing process

 Fair work

 We believe that the quality of a garment is directly tied to the integrity of the people who make it, which is why fair, safe, and equitable working conditions are a non-negotiable across our entire supply chain.
-All of the factories we partner with are WRAP certified—the world’s largest independent social compliance program for the apparel industry—ensuring adherence to rigorous standards around fair wages, safe working conditions, and ethical labor practices.
+All of the manufacturers and their factories we partner with are WRAP certified—the world’s largest independent social compliance program for the apparel industry—ensuring adherence to rigorous standards around fair wages, safe working conditions, and ethical labor practices.
 These standards align with core principles from the International Labor Organization (ILO), United Nations (UNGPs), and OECD.
 We also work with Fairtrade-certified facilities, verified by FLOCERT, to ensure that every stage of production is built on socially responsible practices that uplift workers and promote long-term sustainability.
 From fair compensation to freedom of association, our partners meet the highest global benchmarks—proving that ethical production and premium quality go hand in hand.

 With clear intention, we prioritize transparency and the vitality of both the Earth and the souls who wear our garments.